-The roving instinct, it is said, is intrinsic to human nature: the need to search for food, pasture and resources; the desire to travel and explore; but also to conquer and possess.
-Population movements have been the carriers of innovation from one region to another.in this quest he becomes a tourist and a migrant. there is a strong inter-linkage between these two.
+The roving instinct, it is said, is intrinsic to human nature: the need to search for food, pasture, and resources; the desire to travel and explore; but also to conquer and possess.
+Population movements have been the carriers of innovation from one region to another.in In this quest, he becomes a tourist and a migrant. there is a strong inter-linkage between these two.

 Migration can be voluntary and involuntary.
 People migrate for economic benefits under voluntary migration and involuntary includes social, religious and political.
 It can be short-term where people move for short periods and long-term where they move for good.
 The long-term migration is called emigration.

 There are some pressing questions.
 Why has such a large proportion of the world’s population not migrated?
 Is it because they do not want to, or do not have the need to?
 Is it because their ‘moorings’ are holding them firmly in place – their family ties, jobs, culture, familiarity and simply feeling ‘at home’?
 Or could it be that many millions would want to migrate, but are prevented from doing so, either by their own poverty which isolates them (they do not have a passport, and/or cannot pay for the ticket to travel) or because of the political and institutional barriers to their movement?
 These can be called intervening obstacles to migrate.
 It is one of the ironies of globalization that whilst goods, capital, knowledge, entrepreneurship, and the media are free to flow across borders, labour, that other crucial factor of production, is not.
 In fact, on the whole, people are less free to migrate now than they were a hundred years ago.